pabloamh/fido-alpha/README.md

 -------------------

 Signatures can be updated from the OPF's signature service.
-The service is pull only and iit's location is in the `versions.xml` configuration file as
+The service is pull only and its location is in the `versions.xml` configuration file as

 ```xml